asbjornh/vscode-module-templates/README.md

 # Module Templates

-A flexible VSCode extension for creating file/folder templates for new modules.
+A flexible VSCode extension for creating (and using) file/folder templates.

-_There are no templates included with this extension_.
-This means that you'll have to do the hard work yourself, but it also means that you can use this with any language/framework that you want.
+**There are no templates included with this extension**.
+This means that you'll have to do the hard work yourself, but it also means that you can use this with any language/framework you want.

 ![Screen capture](screencap.gif)